Dart gun

 A dart gun is an air rifle that fires a dart.
-The dart is tipped with a hypodermic needle and filled with a tranquilizer, vaccine, or antibiotic.
-A dart gun containing a tranquillizer is called a tranquillizer gun (also spelled tranquilizer, tranquilliser or tranquiliser).
+The dart is tipped with a hypodermic needle and filled with a sedative, vaccine or antibiotic.
+A dart gun containing a sedative is called a tranquillizer gun (also spelled tranquilizer gun, tranquilliser gun or tranquiliser gun).

 History

 The modern dart gun was invented in the 1950s by New Zealander Colin Murdoch.
-While working with colleagues to study populations of deer and wild goats introduced to New Zealand, he considered that killing the animals to examine them would be unnecessary if a dose of tranquillizer could be administered by projection from afar.
+While working with colleagues to study populations of deer and wild goats introduced to New Zealand, he considered that killing the animals to examine them would be unnecessary if a dose of sedative could be administered by projection from afar.
 To that end, Murdoch went on to develop a range of rifles, darts, and pistols.

 The first modern remote drug-delivery system was invented by scientists at the University of Georgia in the 1950s, and was the direct predecessor to the Cap-Chur equipment used worldwide for decades.

-In the early 1960s, a team in Kenya headed by Drs.
-Tony Pooley and Toni Harthoorn discovered that various species, despite being of roughly equal size (for example, the rhinoceros and the buffalo), needed very different doses and spectra of drugs to safely immobilize them.
+In the early 1960s, a team in Kenya headed by Toni Harthoorn discovered that various species, despite being of roughly equal size (for example, the rhinoceros and the buffalo), needed very different doses and spectra of drugs to safely immobilize them.

-Since 1967, hollow bullets with tranquillizers for immobilization of wild animals began to be used in the USSR.
+Since 1967, hollow bullets with sedatives for immobilization of wild animals began to be used in the USSR.
 In the first half of the 1970s, experimental 9×53mmR cartridges for immobilization of wild animals for 9mm "Los" bolt-action carbine and "flying dart" for 16 gauge shotguns were made and tested.
 In the mid-1970s, "flying dart" for 12 gauge shotguns and experimental cartridges for immobilization of wild animals for the SPSh-44 pistol were made and tested.
-In the second half of the 1980s, the standard tranquillizer gun in the USSR was a single-shot IZh-18M shotgun (a dart with a dose of tranquillizer was fired with a blank cartridge).
+In the second half of the 1980s, the standard tranquillizer gun in the USSR was a single-shot IZh-18M shotgun (a dart with a dose of sedative was fired with a blank cartridge).

 Characteristics

 The dart, usually .50 caliber (12.7 mm), is a ballistic syringe loaded with a solution and tipped with a hypodermic needle.
 The dart is propelled from the gun by compressed gas, and it is stabilized in flight by a tailpiece consisting of a tuft of fibrous material.
 The needle may be plain or collared, with a barb-like ring to improve retention of the needle and syringe to assure that the full dose is administered.

 Methods of driving injection upon impact include: gas compression, spring compression, explosive charge, or gas evolution reaction.
 In one example, compressed air or butane in the rear of the dart pressurizes the solution, while the needle is capped to hold the fluid in place.
 Upon striking the target, the cap is pierced by the needle as it punctures the animal's skin.
-With the pressure released, the compressed gas pushes the solution out of the syringe and into the target (see diagrams from Veterinary Technician).
+With the pressure released, the compressed gas pushes the solution out of the syringe and into the target.

 Agents

+Tranquilizers

 Several immobilizing drugs have been devised for use in tranquillizer darts.
+If an animal is calm or in a position where it cannot attack, a slow-acting sedative will be used.
 These include: